-The key was developed for operation in RAF bombers because it was thought that high levels of aviation fuel could be ignited by the sparks from the Morse key on board the aircraft and this might lead to an explosion.
+The Bathtub key was used most widely with the radio communications set-up in the heavy bombers used by the RAF in WW2.
+This was because it was thought that high levels of aviation fuel could be ignited by the sparks from the Morse key on board the aircraft and this might lead to an explosion.

 The key was known as the Type 7741 with versions labelled 10A/7741 and 10F/7741. - the version shown in the photos is the 10A/7741.

 Electronic Waveforms: sine square, rectangular, triangular, sawtooth (ramp)